North Dakota First-Time Buyer Programs article content

 North Dakota First-Time Homebuyer Mortgage Programs:

-• FirstHome™: For first-time buyers (no owned principal residence in the prior 3 years); subject to income and purchase-price limits.
-See income/purchase caps below.
+- FirstHome™: For first-time buyers (no owned principal residence in the prior 3 years); subject to income and purchase-price limits.
+See NDHFA limits page for exact values.
 (ND Housing FirstHome overview).

-• North Dakota Roots: For buyers who may have owned previously or whose incomes exceed FirstHome limits; Roots loans follow the current conforming/insurer loan limits (no separate NDHFA income cap).
-(ND Housing Roots).
+- North Dakota Roots: For buyers who may have owned previously or whose incomes exceed FirstHome limits; Roots loans follow current conforming/insurer loan limits (no separate NDHFA income cap).
+For 2026, the baseline conforming loan limit is $832,750.
+(ND Housing Roots) and FHFA.

-• Targeted Area Loan: Reduced-rate option for homes located in designated targeted census tracts (currently limited to specified tracts in Cass and Sioux counties).
-These loans have their own published income and purchase-price limits — e.g., single-family purchase caps for Cass/Sioux are commonly higher than standard FirstHome caps.
-Always verify tract eligibility by address.
+- Targeted Area Loan: Reduced-rate option for homes located in designated targeted census tracts (Cass and Sioux tracts are currently listed).
+These loans have separate published income and purchase-price limits — see NDHFA for tract lookup and current caps.
 (Targeted Area limits & tract list).

 Typical Requirements (concise):

-• Statewide purchase-price caps (example): existing single-family purchase limits were listed around $481,176 (other unit types have higher caps).
+- Statewide purchase-price caps (effective June 15, 2026): existing single-family limits are commonly set at $500,000 (with higher caps for duplex/triplex/fourplex).
 Confirm latest caps before making an offer.
 (Purchase-price limits).

-• Homebuyer education is required for DCA borrowers and often required for other programs depending on loan type and lender rules.
+- Homebuyer education is required for DCA borrowers and is often required for other programs depending on loan type and lender rules.

 Down Payment Assistance (DPA) Options:

-Start: Low- to moderate-income purchase assistance packaged with an ND Housing first mortgage.
-The assistance amount equals 3% of the first mortgage loan amount as a credit toward out-of-pocket cash requirements (down payment, closing costs, prepaid items).
-(ND Housing Start/DCA details).
+Start: Low- to moderate-income purchase assistance packaged with an NDHFA first mortgage.
+The assistance amount is provided as a 3% credit of the first mortgage loan amount to be used toward down payment, closing costs, and prepaid items.
+(ND Housing Start details).

-Important: ND Housing states that Start and DCA cannot be combined with other down payment assistance programs.
-Confirm program stacking rules with your lender and ND Housing.
+Important: NDHFA states Start and DCA cannot be combined with other NDHFA down payment assistance programs.
+Confirm program stacking rules with your lender and NDHFA before committing to an offer.

 Targeted and Special-Buyer Programs: